typ1cal/BasketballTeamWinningPrediction/README.md

 Trained a logistic regression model and determined the accuracy of the validation data (where C=0.01)

 Calculated the F1 score and Jaccard Similarity score for each model from above.
-Use the Hyperparameter that performed best on the validation data (2 marks)
+Use the Hyperparameter that performed best on the validation data